 A decent pair of shoes can make or break a holiday.
 You’re going to be doing a fair bit of walking as you explore the UK and her cities, and the last thing you want is sore feet or blisters.

-Jess loves her versatile black Rockport shoes which are her go-to shoe for our city trips.
+For slightly more formal situations, Jess loves her versatile black Rockport shoes.
 Whatever shoes Jess wears though, she finds she suffers from arch pain, probably because of high arches.
 After a lot of research, we settled on these cool insoles, which have solved that problem.

-For more shoe tips, check out our guide to the best travel shoes for men and the best travel shoes for women for tips on picking a great pair.
+For more shoe tips, check out our guide to the best travel shoes for men and the best travel shoes for women for tips on picking a great pair to travel in.

 3. Toiletries / Make up